The Telephone $k$-Multicast Problem

 However, for the directed case the multicast problem {\em seems} harder to approximate.
-The best-known approximation ratio for this problem is an additive $O(\sqrt{t})$ guarantee (with poly-logarithmic multiplicative factor) \cite{g24}.
+The best known approximation ratio for this problem is an additive guarantee of $O(\sqrt{t})$ (with a polylogarithmic multiplicative factor) \cite{g24}.
 This leaves a wide gap between the current best approximation algorithms for undirected versus directed multicast problems.
 In this work, we make progress toward closing that gap by studying an intermediate problem, the \textbf{Minimum Time Telephone $k$-Multicast} problem ($k$-MTM), defined below.

 In terms of approximability, the undirected $k$-MTM problem lies between the undirected and directed MTM problems.
-Specifically, in \cite{g18} it is shown\footnote{\cite{g18} deals with the degree-bounded versions of these problems, but their proof works as well for poise problems.
-See below for the connection between poise and $k$-MTM.} that a $\rho$-approximation for directed MTM implies an $O(\polylog k)$-approximation for undirected $k$-MTM, while it is immediate that any approximation for undirected $k$-MTM gives the same factor approximation for undirected MTM.
+Specifically, in \cite{g18} it is shown\footnote{\cite{g18} deals with the degree-bounded versions of these problems, but their proof works as well for poise (maximum degree + diameter) problems.
+See below for the connection between poise and $k$-MTM.} that a $\rho$-approximation for directed MTM implies an $O(\polylog k) \cdot \rho$-approximation for undirected $k$-MTM, while it is immediate that any approximation for undirected $k$-MTM gives the same factor approximation for undirected MTM.

-On the other hand, the directed version of the $k$-MTM problem generalizes all of the aforementioned problems.
+On the other hand, the directed version of the $k$-MTM problem generalizes all the aforementioned problems.

-\subparagraph{Applications} Broadcast and multicast problems find numerous applications in distributed settings.
+\paragraph{Applications} Broadcast and multicast problems find numerous applications in distributed settings.
 For example, in the Network Aggregation problem, each user sends its data to a chosen central vertex $r$.
 This is equivalent to broadcasting in the local model for distributed computation (see \cite{g54}).
-Broadcasting is also crucial in Sensor Networks \cite{g23}.
-Another application is ensuring that the maximum information delay in vector clocks problems is minimized \cite{g75,g20}.
+Broadcasting is also crucial in sensor networks \cite{g23}.
+Another application is to ensure that the maximum information delay in vector clock problems is minimized \cite{g75,g20}.

-One application of multicasting is to keep information across copies of replicated databases consistent, by broadcasting from the changed copy to the others \cite{g71,nr14,g72}.
-If we are given a large set of $t$ terminals of which we only want to keep replicated copies in some $k$ of them, finding the best $k$ to minimize the maximum synchronization time among these termiunals corresponds to the $k$-MTM problem.
+An application of multicasting is to keep the information between copies of replicated databases consistent, by broadcasting the changed copy to the others \cite{g71,nr14,g72}.
+If we are given a large set of $t$ terminals of which we only want to keep replicated copies in some $k$ of them, finding the best $k$ to minimize the maximum synchronization time between these terminals corresponds to the $k$-MTM problem.